 Lee Chappell Monroe

 Lee has been creating since she first discovered crayons at age 2!
 She’s from a family of quilters and learned everything from her mother, affectionately known as The Guru.
-With a love of color and bold graphic shapes, Lee enjoys designing patterns and teaching all types of classes, while sharing her adventures on her blog, maychappell.com.
-She is a trained graphic designer, and her work has appeared in multiple publications, including Stitch, Quiltmaker and Modern Patchwork.
-Lee is a BERNINA Ambassador and a Craftsy instructor.
-She is President of the Triad Modern Quilt Guild.
+She loves all things fabric—from zippy pouch to queen size quilt—and everything in between.
+With a love of color and bold graphic shapes, Lee enjoys designing patterns and teaching all types of classes, while sharing her adventures on her blog, www.maychappell.com.
+She is a trained graphic designer which shows in her aesthetic.
+Her work has appeared in multiple publications, including Quiltmaker & Modern Patchwork.
+Lee is BERNINA Ambassador and a Craftsy instructor.
+She is an active member of the Triad Modern Quilt Guild.
 Lee lives in beautiful North Carolina with Mack the Chihuahua.

 Heidi Parkes loves quilting because of the meditative quality of handwork, the ability to infuse meaning in a quilt, and the portability and affordability of the medium.
-A resident of Milwaukee, she is frequently found at the WI Museum of Quilts and Fiber Art.
+A resident of Milwaukee, WI, she is frequently found at the WI Museum of Quilts and Fiber Art.
 Heidi is inspired by the Japanese aesthetic of wabi-sabi, her love for travel, mending, and her study and practice of yoga.
 Heidi is a graduate of The School of the Art Institute of Chicago, a 2016 QuiltCon 1st place winner in Handwork & 2nd place in Improv, an artist in many mediums, and a former high school art teacher.
-Heidi is also a yoga instructor, often tailoring her yoga practices to fit the unique needs of artists and quilters.
-Join her on Instagram at @heidi.parkes
+Heidi is also a yoga teacher.
+As a quilter, Heidi turns to yoga for the physical stamina and restoration of her body, and for inspiration when developing the philosophical intentions behind her art.
+Join her on Instagram at @heidi.parkes.

-Melanie Tuazon found her creative voice after years of writing about creative people for trade magazines.
-She took a sewing refresher class in 2011 and quickly became obsessed, sewing in her free time and devouring quilting blogs.
-Now she writes on her own site, melintheattic.com, and travels to teach workshops.
+Melanie Tuazon found her creative voice designing quilts after years of writing about creative people for trade magazines.
+She became obsessed with quilting in 2011, squeezing time with her machine into every available scrap of time and devouring tutorials on quilting blogs.
+Now, she travels to teach workshops and writes about her quilts on her own site, melintheattic.com.
 Her award-winning quilts hang in shows and museums, and her designs can be found in magazines in the US and Europe.
-She describes her aesthetic as “simple yet stunning” and strives to use stripped-down visual elements to tell stories and convey ideas, often about the interaction of humanity and architecture.
-A self-professed process nerd, Melanie encourages students to develop a personalized quilting practice that is as fulfilling to them as a finished quilt.
+A self-professed process nerd, Melanie encourages students to develop a personalized quilting practice that is fulfilling from start to finish.
 She lives with her family in the New York suburbs of New Jersey.

 Kitty Wilkin is a quilter, designer, and photographer who aims to create beauty daily and documents her process, inspiration, and creations on her blog Night Quilter.
-Between designing quilt patterns both independently and for Quilt Theory, sewing with gorgeous fabrics, collaborating with other creatives, capturing the wonder of the textile and natural world in photographs, and running around with her three little kids, husband and a flock of chickens in rural Maine, Kitty is busy making the world a more beautiful place.
+Between designing quilt patterns, sewing with gorgeous fabrics, collaborating with other creatives, capturing the wonder of the textile and natural world in photographs, and running around with her three little kids, husband and a flock of chickens in rural Maine, Kitty is busy making the world a more beautiful place.
 You can find her online at nightquilter.com and @nightquilter.